-As an 11-18 School, being a Sixth Former here is also about being part of the whole school experience too.
-Sixth Formers play an active part in the House competitions, often leading by example and supporting main school students.
+As an 11-18 school, being a Sixth Former here is also about being part of the whole school experience too.
+Sixth Formers play an active part in House competitions, often leading by example and supporting main school students.
 Elevate, our peer mentoring scheme, and our prefect system provides a direct link between pupils in main school and the Sixth Form students.
 The relationships developed via all these activities help to ensure that Five Ways is a healthy, caring community where the student voice is heard.

 The core purpose of the B.E.A.R programme is to promote, protect and provide opportunity to improve student wellbeing.
 We hope to enable students to cultivate an open and resilient approach to their own wellbeing, engaging a wider perspective, good humour and mindfulness.
 Activities are designed to develop mutual respect and support of others, based in a social setting and exploring a range of aspects that contribute to holistic understanding of wellbeing.
 It is hoped that activities are immersive, share social capital and above all else garner a sense of fun.

 EPQ refers to extended project qualification, which is a Level 3 award studied at Five Ways alongside A Level courses and is credited by Universities as part of the UCAS.
 The qualification develops key under graduate skills such as high quality academic independent research, referencing and the synthesis of argument or perspective in readiness for study at Higher Education.
 Students must devise, manage and bring to fruition a project of their choice which considers a key question or meets a design brief.
 Projects may be in the style of a dissertation, an artefact, a performance or an investigation.
 We believe the EPQ nurtures our students thirst for learning, captures their creativity and challenges their academic rigour.